-1.1 EWI PRO EPS External Wall Insulation Systems consist of grey and white EPS insulation boards, mechanically fixed to the substrate wall with supplementary adhesive (ensuring a minimum of 30% coverage of adhesive after the boards have been pressed against the wall), glass-fibre-reinforced basecoat, key coat and render finishes (see Table 1 and Figure 1).
-After the boards have been secured to the wall with adhesive and the required number of mechanical fixings, the basecoat (prepared as described in section 1.2) is trowel-applied over the boards to the required thickness, followed by the reinforcing mesh, which is fully embedded within the basecoat.
-After the basecoat has fully cured, primer (depending on the finishing coat) is applied followed by the render finish, in accordance with the Certificate holder's installation instructions and this Certificate.
+1.1 EWI PRO MW External Wall Insulation Systems consist of MW insulation slabs which are mechanically fixed to the substrate wall, with supplementary adhesive.
+After the slabs have been secured to the wall, basecoat (prepared as described in section 1.2) is trowel-applied to the required thickness, and the reinforcing mesh is applied and fully embedded within the basecoat.
+After the reinforced basecoat has cured, primer is applied, followed by the render finish.